Planning - Checklist

 - State law requires that each visiting group bring a "First Aid Coordinator" with 1) current certification in American Red Cross community or emergency first aid safety course or equivalent and 2) current certification in adult and child cardiopulmonary resuscitation (CPR).
 The First Aid Coordinator must be an adult.

 - Each participant must bring a signed (by parent or guardian in youth's case) health form including a complete medical history, guardian's consent for emergency medical treatment, and indication of any special needs.
-The Upham Woods Health Record Form is available for group use.
+The Upham Woods Health Form must be filled out by every participant (adults and youth) UNLESS all members of the group are registered through the 4-H Online Enrollment system.
+If all members of a group are registered through the 4-H Online Enrollment system, the group leader is responsible for printing a copy of all health forms and bringing to Upham Woods.
 The First Aid Coordinator will keep these forms while the group is at Upham Woods.
 The health forms or a copy must be given to Upham Woods at time of group departure.
 Confidentiality will be respected.

 - All visiting groups using Upham Woods Food Service must provide a designated "Dining Hall Supervisor" responsible for ensuring the group's adherence to dining hall procedures.
 The Dining Hall Supervisor must be an adult.

-- It is now a requirement that all youth and adults sign the Agreement for Assumption of Risk, Indemnification, Release, and Consent for Emergency Treatment (the long form), bring it with them to camp and leave the original at Upham Woods.
+- All youth and adults must sign the Agreement for Assumption of Risk, Indemnification, Release, and Consent for Emergency Treatment (the long form), bring it to camp and leave the original at Upham Woods.
 The only exception is if your group is not doing any water activities, low ropes course programs, archery, winter sports, outpost, rock climbing or hiking.

 60 days or more in advance: